Computer Science and Philosophy

 What are tutors looking for?

-For Computer Science: strong mathematical aptitude, the ability to think and work independently, the capacity to absorb and use new ideas, and enthusiasm.
+In Computer Science: we look for proven mathematical talent, the ability to think and work independently, the capacity to absorb and use new ideas, and enthusiasm.

-For Philosophy: a critical and analytical approach to abstract questions, the ability to think logically and express thoughts clearly, and a desire to delve deeper into the way we think about things.
+In Philosophy: we look for a critical and analytical approach to abstract questions, the ability to think logically and express thoughts clearly, and a desire to delve deeper into the way we think about things.

 You do not need to have previously studied either subject.